gitcordier/TheChemicalBrowsers/README.md

-# A Chemical formula parser
+# A chemical formula parser
 For a given chemical formula represented by a string, parser counts the number of atoms of each element contained in the molecule and return a dict.